jasonbrown-alis/docs/docs/guides/api-gateway.md

 # Setting up Google Cloud Endpoints for your API Gateway

-The following combines learning from the documentation for the [Cloud Endpoints Service](https://cloud.google.com/endpoints/docs) with context in the alis.exchnage setup.
+The following combines learning from the documentation for the [Cloud Endpoints Service](https://cloud.google.com/endpoints/docs) with context in the alis.exchange setup.

 ## Background
 Google Cloud Endpoints allows us to setup API Gateways for our gRPC backend services enabling our service to be called via regular http requests.